BlockListed/Easy-Carykh-jumpcutter/README.md

 # Easy-Carykh-jumpcutter

-•ALL OS's need you to have admin access and python
+•ALL OS's need you to have admin access, python and pip

 •Make sure to run scripts in correct order on mac